What is Inventions, Commercialization & Entrepreneurship?

 - Assist in finding partners and funding to support proof-of-concept and commercialization

-- Market U of T technologies to industry
+- Market U of T technologies and startups to industry and investors

-- Support entrepreneurs in creating commercially viable and sustainable start-up companies
+- Support entrepreneurs in creating commercially viable and sustainable start-ups

 - Support long-term relationships with strategic partners to support the development of early-stage discoveries into market-ready technologies and products